 With vibe coding, security issues are becoming common and can be destructive to a fledgling business.
 AI-generated code is not automatically secure — so if you don’t have the experience and expertise to develop privacy and security rules by writing it into the code yourself, you’ll need to hire an expert to help build and maintain a secure app.

-Bubble knows that not every founder and entrepreneur will be a security expert — so we make it simple to build secure apps.
+Bubble knows that not every founder and entrepreneur will be a security expert, so it provides no-code tools to make building secure apps easier — while still requiring builders to configure them correctly.
 On Bubble, you get:

-• Secure infrastructure and hosting via AWS and with DDoS protection
+- Secure infrastructure and hosting via AWS, with DDoS protection.

-• Visual privacy rules and security settings so you can set up security for your app in an intuitive way
+- Visual privacy rules and security settings so you can configure security for your app in an intuitive way.

 Multi-platform development